Ban on protests in front of properties signed by Gov. DeSantis

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anyone who protests in front of a non-public residence in Florida can face jail time and fines underneath a bill Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anyone who protests in entrance of a private residence in Florida can face jail time and fines under a invoice Republican Gov. Ron DeSantis signed Monday.

-The legislation makes it a second-degree misdemeanor to protest in a fashion that is aimed toward intentionally harassing or disturbing someone in their house.
+The laws makes it a second-degree misdemeanor to protest in a way that's aimed toward intentionally harassing or disturbing somebody in their house.
 Violators face 60 days in jail and fines of as much as $500.

-The governor mentioned the new regulation will stop protests in Florida like these waged by abortion rights protesters in entrance of U.S. Supreme Court justices’ properties in Virginia.
+The governor said the new regulation will prevent protests in Florida like these waged by abortion rights protesters in entrance of U.S. Supreme Court justices’ properties in Virginia.

-“Sending unruly mobs to private residences, like we have seen with the indignant crowds in entrance of the properties of Supreme Court justices, is inappropriate,” DeSantis stated in an email to information companies.
-“This bill will present safety to these residing in residential communities and I'm glad to sign it into law.”
+“Sending unruly mobs to personal residences, like we have seen with the indignant crowds in entrance of the houses of Supreme Courtroom justices, is inappropriate,” DeSantis said in an e-mail to news companies.
+“This invoice will present safety to those dwelling in residential communities and I'm glad to signal it into regulation.”

 The regulation is scheduled to take impact Oct.
 1.